yodrew/yodrew.github.io/_pages/darkness.md

 North Americans: 1 mil = 0.025- = 25µ(microns).

-Minimum total thickness of plastic layers must be 0.25-.
-Fabric and paper would be thicker.
-Always use a black.
-It absorbs light as it tries to pass through the thickness of the material.
+Minimum total thickness of plastic layers: 0.25-.
+Fabric and paper: thicker.
+Always use black.
+It absorbs the most light as it passes through the thickness of the material.

 ##### materials